An Honest Review of Kindred + 7 Free Nights

 Get 5 Free Nights on Kindred

-Kindred’s offer for 5 nights free is the kind of deal you don’t find very often.
+Kindred’s offer for a total of 7 nights free is the kind of deal you don’t find very often.
 I’m not sure if a member referral matters now that Kindred is out of beta, but they say you’ll receive faster application processing if you’re referred.
 I’d love if you’d use my referral link to sign up!

-Let’s say you sign up, and refer a friend to sign up as well.
+Let’s say you sign up, and upload photos of your home for the extra credits as well.
 You’ll have 7 nights of credits available.
 You book a 3 bedroom home with a pool in Austin for a girls trip.
 The cleaning fees total $300, and the service fees are $245.
 That’s $545 for a week-long stay, when the home you booked would go for at least that much per night on Airbnb.

-This is a generous offer from Kindred, and they’re counting on you wanting more after those 5 nights.
+This is a generous offer from Kindred, but also smart, because they’re counting on you wanting more after those initial free nights.
 In my case, at least, they’re right.